• Explanation of M1 Borrow

 M1 Borrow is the simplest and lowest cost way to borrow money.
 M1 Borrow allows you access to a flexible portfolio line of credit, offered at one of the lowest interest rates on the market.

-You can use M1 Borrow to bypass traditional lending hurdles and get easier access to credit at a lower rate than the average mortgage, auto loan, or personal loan.
-With traditional methods, if you want to use invested funds to make a big purchase, you have to sell securities and incur tax consequences, which could be substantial.
-Traditional loans can require a significant amount of paperwork, a lengthy approval process, and high rates.
+You can use M1 Borrow to bypass traditional lending hurdles such as credit checks or paperwork and get easier access to credit at a lower rate than the average mortgage, auto loan, or personal loan.
+With traditional methods, if you want to use invested funds to make a big purchase, you must sell securities and incur tax consequences.
+By using M1 Borrow you do not have to sell any securities.

-With M1 Borrow, you can borrow up to 35% of your invested portfolio at a 3.50% interest rate instantly (2.00% if you are using M1 Plus).
-There's never been such a low cost, convenient, and flexible way to borrow money.
+With M1 Borrow, you can borrow up to 35% of your invested portfolio at a 3.50% interest rate.
+M1 Plus members can borrow at just 2%.
+There has never been such a low cost, convenient, and flexible way to borrow money.

 Who is eligible for M1 Borrow?